 That, for example, is the absolute minimum for an HTML document.
 That is true minimalism.
 That is also true minimal-simple: for understandable-simple, it’s not, not for each and every developer.

-The example shall remind us where we want to take minimalism, but also show a potential pitfall regarding the balance mentioned: It’s greatly instructive and impactful for us to explore the absolute minimum possible—that is absolutely encouraged here, this is why I’m writing this—but there’s another dimension then in that later, once we managed to push all the way for minimalism, in our own projects perhaps (remember your own website), to use our experience with minimalism to find those spots that allow, in our teams, the right amount of understanding and, with that, collaboration.
+The example shall remind us where we want to take minimalism, but also show a potential pitfall regarding the balance mentioned: It’s greatly instructive and impactful for us to explore the absolute minimum possible—that’s absolutely encouraged here—but there’s another dimension then in that later, once we managed to push all the way for minimalism, we use the experience we acquired to find those spots that allow, in our teams, the right amount of understanding and, with that, collaboration.

 Minimal, yes, but not at all cost.
 Simple and simple.

 The ambition to become a professional, an expert web developer who knows their craft so to find effective but simple solutions comes with another particular balance to strike.
-That balance is to automate as much as possible without, at least at the current stage of our field, becoming lazy and neglecting the craft itself.
+That balance is to automate as much as possible without, at least at the current stage of our field, getting too comfortable and neglecting the craft itself.